-Over the years, I have been involved in coaching and even starting Pipers and Bands and this is something I enjoy greatly.
+Over the years, I have been involved in teaching Pipers and Bands and this is something I enjoy greatly.

-Once I retired from the Police, I moved into this area on a fulltime basis by teaching in a number of schools but never lost the need to get the learners to take advantage of the examination/qualifications available through The Royal Scottish Pipe Band Association.
+Once I retired from the Police, I moved into teaching bagpipes on a fulltime basis by teaching in a number of schools, but never lost the need to get the learners to take advantage of the examination/qualifications available through The Royal Scottish Pipe Band Association.

 Here are a few snaps from the various people and bands taught through the Society and its members

 Auchterhouse Juvenile Pipe Band

-Attend their first competition and at the Dundee, Perth Angus Branch Championship and win on the day at Blairgowrie
+Attend their first competition and at the Dundee, Perth Angus Branch Championship and win on the day at Blairgowrie High School

-Then when Fred Duncan retired from the Police Band we asked him to take over and what a good job he did,
+Then when Fred Duncan retired from the Police Band I asked him to take over and what a good job he did

 Lathallan School spend a weekend learning how to form up and march for the first time

-Within a short space of time, Lathallan had their own uniforms and played before H M Queen Elizabeth by leading the parade down the Royal Mile for the first opening of the Scottish Parliament
+Within a short space of time, Lathallan School had their own uniforms and played before H M Queen Elizabeth by leading the parade down the Royal Mile for the first opening of the Scottish Parliament

 Craigclowan School make a start to having their own Pipe Band

 A joint parade of both schools at Scone Palace Perth

 Much closer to home and we make a start to forming our own local pipe band

 With the support of the Provost Helen Oswald and David Murray (Transport) both seated, we were able to get premises and start classes for chanter and drum.

 Here we have a photograph of the very first group